-Here are a few more items which I personally do hardly use but which might be improtant to you, so I added them here:
+Here are a few more items that I personally do hardly use but which might be important to you, so I added them here:

 - Hats: A hat is more than just an accessory in Dubai, so my must-have item for Dubai is a stylish hat.

-- Sunglasses: Another must-have item in sunny Dubai: Sunglasses.
-Ray Ban seems to be always a great choice, but the most important thing is the quality (sunglasses are an investment in healthy eyes)
+- Sunglasses: Another must-have item in sunny Dubai are sunglasses.
+Ray-Ban seems to be always a great choice, but the most important thing is the quality (sunglasses are an investment in healthy eyes)

-- Handbags: What I really liked in Dubai is that you will see all kind of people with different styles.
+- Handbags: What I really liked in Dubai is that you will see all kinds of people with different styles.
 I did not feel uncomfortable wearing more expensive but also more affordable clothes and handbags.
-While I often recommend carry-on bags for traveling (because they are more practical and safer) I do not worry much about it in Dubai.
+While I often recommend carry-on bags for traveling (because they are more practical and safer), I do not worry much about it in Dubai.

-- Jewelry: I love jewelry but since I tend to lose stuff, I do not wear much.
+- Jewelry: I love jewelry, but I do not wear much since I tend to lose stuff.
 One exception are watches: I am totally addicted to watches.
-Though, there are rumors that people do not take time so seriously in the Arabian countries I could not survive without any.
-I added a Rolex and a Chanel watch – it is Dubai after all, and for more affordable watches click here.
+Though there are rumors that people do not take time so seriously in the Arabian countries, I could not survive without any.
+I added a Rolex and a Chanel watch – it is Dubai, after all, and for more affordable watches, click here.

-- Maxi Dresses Dubai is made to wear maxi dresses, most of the time it is hot (warm) enough and it is also great for more conservative areas in Dubai.
-To get your maxi dress click here..
+- Maxi Dresses – Dubai is made to wear maxi dresses, most of the time, it is hot (warm) enough, and it is also great for more conservative areas in Dubai.

 - Some long skirts should be on your list.